awsdocs/aws-cloudformation-user-guide/doc_source/cfn-windows-stacks-bootstrapping.md

  }
 ```

 Once stack creation is complete, the IP address supplied by EIP will be displayed in the **Outputs** tab of the AWS CloudFormation console\.
-However, before you can access the instance you will need to retrieve the auto\-generated temporary Administrator password for the instance\.
+However, before you can access the instance you will need to retrieve the generated temporary Administrator password for the instance\.
 For more information, see [Connecting to your Windows instance using RDP](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.

-## How to manage Windows services<a name="w9928ab1c23c35c15c11"></a>
+## How to manage Windows services<a name="w10032ab1c23c36c15c11"></a>

 You manage Windows services in the same way as Linux services, except that you use a `windows` key instead of `sysvinit`\.
 The following example starts the `cfn-hup` service, sets it to Automatic, and restarts the service if cfn\-init modifies the `c:\cfn\cfn-hup.conf` or `c:\cfn\hooks.d\cfn-auto-reloader.conf` configuration files\.